Routes

 Translated by Google •

-The sculpture is one of many on the Böblingen district's "SCULPTOURA" sculpture trail (schoenbuch-heckengaeu.de/sculptoura/).
+The sculpture is one of many along the "SCULPTOURA" sculpture trail in the Böblingen district (schoenbuch-heckengaeu.de/sculptoura/).

-But just by looking at the protagonists, one suspects that this is about more than just pure fun.
-The elegance of gliding through the water is lacking in the design.
-Not only are they mounted above the water, which dooms their zeal, however motivated, to failure—the installation is also due to the local conditions—but it is characteristic of Rehfeldt's work that her alabaster and wooden sculptures are derived from a cubist-geometric vocabulary of forms, which appears rather angular in three-dimensional representation.
-It is all the more astonishing, then, with what reduced body language she brings the dry-water swimmers into a flowing, almost leap-ready movement.
-Nevertheless, one must further explore her image of humanity in existential terms.
+"Despite all the abstraction in her large-scale sculptures, Birgit Rehfeldt remains committed to figuration.
+Her mostly female figures are characterized by their titles and stylized movements.
+For example, she has positioned two swimmers at a pond along the museum trail in Waldenbuch: a 'breaststroker' and a 'freestyler.'
+In their orange-red and blue colors, respectively, they radiate a certain sensuality, a pleasant bathing pleasure.
+But even at first glance, one suspects that this is about more than just pure fun.
+The elegance of gliding through the water is absent from their execution."
+Not only are they affixed above the water, which dooms their motivated zeal to failure – the installation is also dictated by the local conditions –; it is characteristic of Rehfeldt's work that her alabaster and wooden sculptures are derived from a cubist-geometric vocabulary of forms, which appears rather angular in three-dimensional representation.
+All the more astonishing, then, is how she uses a reduced body language to bring the dry-land swimmers into a fluid, almost leaping movement.
+Nevertheless, one must consider her conception of humanity in a more existential light.
 In the interplay of mass and proportion, the artist creates tensions that transform external movements into inner life experiences.
 The swimmers are swimming for their lives: they are trying to master it in everyday life.

 Translated by Google •